Is God Calling You?

 Journey in Faith/RCIA*

 Journey in Faith/RCIA is a programme for adults wishing to learn more about the Catholic faith.
-It runs from September each year to the following June.
-The group usually meets in St Osmund’s presbytery on a Thursday from 7.30pm – 9pm during term time ( please check the newsletter ).
+The group usually meets in St Osmund’s presbytery on a Thursday from 7.30pm – 9pm during term time ( please check the newsletter) It runs from September each year to the following Easter when any members who have decided to join the Catholic church receive the Sacraments of initiation during our Easter services.
+From Easter to the end of the summer term, the group meets on an ad hoc basis as decided by the members of the group.
 People come from many different backgrounds, Christians and non-Christians, baptised and not baptised.
 Please note: some people come along for some or all of the programme but decide they do not want to become a Catholic.
-This is fine and there is absolutely no pressure.
+This is fine and there is absolutely no pressure and everyone is welcome.

 Catholics who may have been away from church for a long time often find our programmes helpful both as a 'refresher', but also to get to know people in the parish.
 You are most welcome to come along and find out more.
 You don't need to wait until the start of the next programme – contact us at any time.